Hexagon/livestream.sh/README.md

 Bash-helper for gstreamer live video streaming, currently only working with Raspberry PI Camera.
 Configuration, client and server is contained withing a single file.

+Streaming is done over multicast groups, so there is no need to worry about IP-addresses and stuff.
+It should just work.

 Installation
 =============